 The 30-minute cardio workout recommendation is for the average healthy adult to maintain health and reduce the risk for chronic disease.

 How to get started:

 • Start with a fitness plan and set your goals.

-• You can start slow and increase the amount of days of cardio.
+• You can start slow and increase the number of days of cardio.
 Once you are able to achieve this, eventually aiming for the recommendation as above.

 • You can set weekly goals and update them as you become fitter.